-If you’re like us, you spent the better part of the summer feasting on seafood and ice cream.
-But as we count down the last days of the season (boooo), you’d better make sure you’ve checked off every lobster roll and milk shake before it’s too late.
-Here are nine quintessential Hamptons summer eats to hunt down ASAP.
+If you’re like us, you spend the better part of the summer feasting on seafood and ice cream.
+But since the season always seems to pass in the blink of an eye, you’d better make sure you’ve checked off every lobster roll and milk shake before it’s too late.
+Here are 14 quintessential Hamptons summer eats to hunt down ASAP.

 A Shake from LT Burger

 We’ll admit it: We’ve gone to LT Burger with every intention of eating a proper meal and ended up skipping straight to the ice cream.
 With flavors like French Toast, Death by Oreo and Berry Good, we may need to stop in for “lunch” a few more times before Labor Day.

 62 Main St., Sag Harbor; 631-899-4646 or ltburger.com